quananhle/Data-Structure-and-Algorithms/Python/Find-the-Difference/README.md

     2. Iterate through the length of strings and do a character by character comparison.
 This just checks if the current character in string t is present in string s.

     3. Once we encounter a character which is in string t but not in string s, we have found the extra character string t was hiding all this while.

+#### Complexity Analysis

+* **Time Complexity**: O(Nlog(N)), where N is length of the strings.
+Sorting is the most expensive operation of this algorithm.
+Sorting would take O(Nlog(N)) time.
+Iterating both the strings for character by character comparison would take another O(N) time.

+* **Space Complexity**: O(N).
+The sorted character arrays would take O(N) each.
+An important thing to note here is that we are converting the String in java to an array first and then sorting it.
+That's what takes the additional space.
+In Python, we can just sort the given input inplace by using the sort method.
+If you can get around the conversion to a temporary array in Java as well, then we will have an O(1) solution here.